 Should I use finasteride or minoxidil to treat male hair loss?

 As with every other medical treatment, using a topical treatment like minoxidil should be the first step.
 Minoxidil is safer and does not require taking oral medication.
-Males that do not see a significant reduction in their hair loss after six months of using minoxidil should consider finasteride.
+Males who do not see a significant reduction in hair loss after six months of minoxidil can consider adding oral finasteride to their routine.

 Can I use finasteride and minoxidil together?